 Residents in coastal British Columbia experienced an unusual occurrence yesterday: a tsunami warning.
 A large earthquake struck about 250km off the coast of Alaska around 1:30am Pacific Time on Tuesday, January 23.
 Alaskan and B.C. residents were warned to move to higher ground in preparation of the wave that was feared to be on its way.
 Full CBC coverage of the event can be found here.

-2. All organizations should have a disaster supply kit on hand that can be used for any emergency.
+2. Have a disaster supply kit on hand

 Key components of this kit include water (allow 1 gallon per person per day), non-perishable food items, flashlights, radios and batteries, a first aid kit, and emergency contact numbers.